cagarciae/GSA.UN/README.md

   - `Bstat`: This function calculates the mean, variance, skewness, kurtosis and excess kurtosis of a model output.
-  - `Cond_Moments`: This function evaluates the first four statistical moments after grouping the model output by differents parametric ranges.
+  - `Cond_Moments`: This function evaluates the first four statistical moments after grouping the model output by different parametric ranges.
   - `GSAtool`: This function performs the global sensitivity analysis starting from the gross results of the model.